ad-astra-video/livepeer-stable-diffusion/README.md

 - run setup script (.sh if on linux, .bat if on windows)
 - run check_cuda_devices.py to get ordering of GPUS if have more than one
 - copy the example_start script and rename to use with settings specific to your machine.
+	- update the GO_LIVEPEER_URL to point to orchestrator public https url
+	- if running processing and front end on same machine change RUN_PROCESSING to "yes"
+		- set the "backend processing setup variables"
 - Additional Setup:
 	- go-livepeer needs real SSL cert to get requests directly to orchestrator (no self signed cert)
 	- this needed go-livepeer code update to not generate cert/key with every startup